rjkviegas/skills-workshops/week-10-apprs/writing-algorithms/README.md

 5. If it is possible directly, translate each of the steps into code
 6. Otherwise, think about each step separately, and repeat 3 to 6.
 7. Once everything is translated to code, run your testcases
+8. If tests fail, debug your code, following the state of variables line by line.

 Bonus:

 9. How fast is this?
 Run it through your timing framework.
 10. Could it be simpler? faster? more readable?
 Refactor.